 Colorado Springs is home to a number of people employed in the armed forces.
 When you visit or walk around Colorado Springs, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

 Also of interest is that Colorado Springs has more people living here who work in computers and math than 95% of the places in the US.

 Of the large cities in America, Colorado Springs is one of the most car-oriented.
 This is reflected in the urban landscape, which features highways, wide streets, parking lots, and shopping centers of all sizes.
 It is also reflected in the statistics: 0.84% of people in Colorado Springs drive to work in their own car everyday, most often alone.
 So, if you're going to live in Colorado Springs, you'll need to learn to love driving.
 Alternative forms of transportation aren't very widely used or supported.

-The population of Colorado Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.18% of adults in Colorado Springs have a bachelor's degree or even advanced degree.
+The education level of Colorado Springs citizens is very high relative to the national average among all cities (21.84%): 37.18% of adults in Colorado Springs have a bachelor's degree or even advanced degree.

 The per capita income in Colorado Springs in 2010 was $29,704, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $118,816 for a family of four.
 However, Colorado Springs contains both very wealthy and poor people as well.